Sophie Marie Niang

 Teaching

-I teach (in English and in French) the sociology of race and racism, the sociology of gender and sexuality, and contemporary French culture to undergraduate and graduate students.
+In the past I have taught (in English and in French) the sociology of race and racism, the sociology of gender and sexuality, and contemporary French culture to undergraduate and graduate students.
 I have designed classes on black feminisms, the ethics of documentary filmmaking, the cultural politics of race & nation in Britain and the aesthetics of anti-racism for the University of Cambridge as an affiliate lecturer, and as an invited lecturer at the University of Warwick and the University of Lausanne.

-I also give workshops on creative methodologies and method-making to graduate students, and deliver outreach lectures to secondary school and sixth form students.
+I have also given workshops on creative methodologies and method-making to graduate students, and delivered outreach lectures to secondary school and sixth form students.

 Artistic Projects